simopt-admin/simopt/simopt/README.markdown

 Users can contribute problems and solver to SimOpt by using pull requests in GitHub or corresponding with the developers.

 ## Acknowledgments
-An earlier website for `SimOpt <http://www.simopt.org>`_ was developed through work supported by the National Science Foundation under grant nos.
+An earlier website for SimOpt, [http://www.simopt.org](http://www.simopt.org), was developed through work supported by the National Science Foundation under grant nos.
 DMI-0400287, CMMI-0800688 and CMMI-1200315.
 Recent work on the development of SimOpt has been supported by the National Science Foundation under grant nos.
 DGE-1650441, CMMI-1537394, CMMI-1254298, CMMI-1536895, IIS-1247696, and TRIPODS+X DMS-1839346, by the Air Force Office of Scientific Research under grant nos.
 FA9550-12-1-0200, FA9550-15-1-0038, and FA9550-16-1-0046, and by the Army Research Office under grant no. W911NF-17-1-0094.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation (NSF).